Have You Always Wanted a Cattle Ranch? More Than a Dozen on the Market in Central Oregon

 The Rhodens, Sherrie and Ron, will part with the view, along with their 10,429-square-foot home and 320 acres that surround it, if and when the right buyer comes along.
 Western Sunsets, a former cattle ranch, is for sale with a listing price of $1.9 million.

-Sherrie Rhoden said she and her husband decided it’s time to downsize.
+Sherrie Rhoden said she and her husband decided it was time to downsize.
 They would probably find a smaller home in Oregon, she said, but “our kids are grown, and they live in other places, and we’d like to be closer to them.”

 The Rhodens’ property is among 15 farms and ranches for sale in Central Oregon, totaling more than 16,000 acres and a combined asking price of $26.7 million, according to broker listings.
 Much of that property, 8,000-plus acres’ worth, lies in Crook County.
 Real estate and agricultural experts say having that much land for sale is not out of the ordinary.